epoetin beta [recombinant human erythropoietin]

 What NeoRecormon is used for

-blood) level is too low, therefore your body's tissues might not receive enough oxygen.
+in the blood.
+If you have anaemia, your body's tissues might not receive enough oxygen.

 Symptoms may include tiredness, weakness and shortness of breath.